-While it can be fun to co-sleep with your baby, doing so can cause them a lot of harm.
+While it can be fun to co-sleep with your toddler, doing so can cause them a lot of harm.
 You could roll over them and cause injury during deep sleep.
-This may also cause suffocating if the baby gets trapped between the mattress, headboard, wall, and soft bedding like pillows or blankets.
+It’s also dangerous if your toddler gets trapped between the mattress, headboard, wall, or soft bedding like pillows or blankets.
 When the baby is in such a position, it could lead to death by suffocation.

-Co-sleeping with a child over one-year-old has a little less risk than with a child under 12 months.
-At a toddler's age of one to two years old, they can roll over and free themselves in case they are trapped in the bed.
+Co-sleeping with a child over 1 year old has a little less risk than with one under 12 months.
+At a toddler's age of 1 to 2 years old, they can roll over and free themselves in case they are trapped in the bed.
 As a child gets older, it becomes less risky to co-sleep, but it’s still best for them to sleep on their own.

 Why Toddlers Should Sleep Alone

-In addition to the dangers it poses to the child, co-sleeping can have various effects on the parents.
-Some who co-sleep are not able to get a good night’s sleep.
-Also, babies who share a bed with their parents may start associating sleep with being close to their parents and in their bed.
+In addition to the dangers it poses to your child, co-sleeping can have various effects on the parents.
+Babies who share a bed with their parents may start associating sleep with being close to their parents and in their bed.
 This becomes a problem to the parent when they try to get the child to sleep without them or in a different room.

 Encouraging Your Toddler to Sleep Without You

 Putting a stop to co-sleeping might not be easy on you and your baby.
 It can provide some comfort to your child and be a warm bonding experience.
 However, you can use these helpful tips to encourage sleeping independence: